AryaaSk/3D-Engine/Research/Pipeline.md

 The reason this works is because although you are rotating and translating the shape, the corners don't actually move in relation to each other

 4. If the user wanted to also show border lines then we just use the edges indexes, which are also hardcoded when creating the object, again for the same reason as the diagonals and faces.
 Then just draw the lines using the points in the CameraObjectMatrix and ignore the Z-Axis.

+*The Absolute 3D World refers to a point's position on the actual screen, but if you consider the screen as 3D, you just can't see the Z-Axis.
+This means when I actually draw the point on the screen I just ignore the Z position, and just use the X and Y position*